-Writtle University College provides a stimulating environment for you to pursue your studies in animal welfare and conservation, supported by research from the Centre for Equine and Animal Science (CEQAS).
-Our highly qualified teaching staff support students in exploring industry relevant links between conservation and welfare, as well as focusing on the nutritional and genetic issues in animal welfare.
-Our MSc Animal Welfare and Conservation has strong industry links with Colchester Zoo, Essex Wildlife Trust, Natures Menu, Zoological Society of London (including London Zoo and Whipsnade Zoo) and Universities Federation for Animal Welfare.
+Writtle University College provides a stimulating environment for you to pursue your studies in animal welfare and conservation.
+Our highly qualified, research active staff will support you through the approach of putting science into practice, utilising sector relevant links that couple animal welfare issues with nutrition, genetics, behaviour and conservation.
+We have strong sector links with Colchester Zoo, Essex Wildlife Trust, the Zoological Society of London (including both London and Whipsnade Zoos), and the Universities Federation for Animal Welfare.

 Applicants with a BSc (Hons) 3rd class pass, with extensive industrial experience may also be considered for the Masters programme.
 Applications from non-UK students are particularly welcome.

 All applications received will be reviewed and decisions for admission to the programme will be made on individual merit.
 Applicants may be interviewed if there is some doubt over the extent of academic qualification or linguistic skills.

 Applicants for whom English is a second language are required to demonstrate a level of competence that enables them to study at a postgraduate level.
 A test score of 6.5 is required in the IELTS (International English Language Testing System) tests.

 Students are assessed using a number of methods, for example written examination, reports, essays, seminars, debates, oral presentations, case studies and project dissertation.

 The research project is an essential part of the MSc programme and provides the opportunity to carry out an independent piece research, critically analyse data and write a dissertation.
 The project will normally include hands-on practical experimentation to teach students how to gather and process data and problem solve.
 The project is supervised by an academic member of staff and takes place over an extended period during the spring and summer.
 The project can be based either at Writtle University College or other suitable external institution.